Road bicycle racing: Crosswinds

 Wind conditions can also make otherwise routine sections of a course potentially selective.
 Crosswinds, particularly, alter the position of the "shadow" when drafting a rider, usually placing it diagonally behind the lead rider, forming a line of riders called an echelon.
 To take advantage of this, an attacking rider rides at high speed at the front of the peloton, on the opposite side of the road from which the crosswind is blowing.
 Following riders are unable to fully shelter from the wind.
 If such tactics are maintained for long enough, a weaker rider somewhere in the line will be unable to keep contact with the rider directly ahead, causing the peloton to split up.

 Speed

 As well as exceptional fitness, successful riders must develop excellent bike handling skills to ride at high speeds in close quarters with other riders.
-Individual riders can reach speeds of 110 km/h while descending winding mountain roads and may reach 60–80 km/h (37–50 mph) level speeds during the final sprint to the finish line.
+Individual riders can reach speeds of 110 km/h while descending winding mountain roads and may reach 60 to 80 km/h level speeds during the final sprint to the finish line.
 Across a long stage race, such as a Grand Tour, the winner's average speed is usually near 40 km/h.